 - Do longer exercise sessions during the earlier part of the day and shorter exercise sessions during the later part of the day.

-- Increase your nutrient and calorie intake on your rest days to promote recovery.
+- Increase your nutrient and calorie intake on rest days to promote recovery.
 Also, make sure to get lots of sleep and manage your stress.
 You can add meditation or massage therapy to your rest days.

 - Make sure to do stretching exercises after a workout session.

 Two-a-day workouts can be a good idea, but only if you stick to a structured workout plan with enough time for rest.
 There are many benefits to working out twice a day.
-It reduces your sedentary time and overall performance.
+It reduces your sedentary time and improves your overall performance.
 But twice-a-day workouts also carry a risk of overtraining and injury.